-Why B2B Customer Loyalty Marketing Is An Essential Ingredient For Customer Retention
+Why B2B Customer Loyalty Is Essential For Customer Retention

 The competition is tough, the market is a little rattled, and the pressure is on to grow your revenue.
 Do you invest your marketing budget in more advertising and chase up cold leads, or do you try to create better, more profitable relationships with your existing customers?
 Perhaps with a B2B customer loyalty programme?